Lately I’ve felt burnout, exhausted, dog-tired.

 Because it allows me to start my day with clear direction, versus addressing the loudest voice in my inbox.
 It also avoids the fallback of going down the Facebook rabbit hole.

-Practice fierce self-compassionate
+Practice fierce self-compassion

 I was telling myself that I didn’t have what it takes to run my own business because I couldn’t always do it all.
 But, it didn’t feel good, it wasn’t helping to get my butt in gear.
 It was making me want to hide.